sdsc-hpc-training-org/notebooks-101/Docs/source/methods/sshConnect.md

 This example uses the tensorflow singularity container available on comet.
 You can use any container you want.
 If you check out `/share/apps/computer/singularity` you can find many useful containers.
 The key part of this example is how the jupyter lab is started at the end - `jupyter lab --no-browser --ip "${hostname}"`.

-## Submit this script to the queue
+#### Submit batch script to the queue
 Simply run `sbatch run-jupyter-tensorflow-compute.sh` One thing you may want to do is change the script to be `--partition=debug` if you want a shorter wait time.

-## Access the node in your browser
+#### Access the Jupyter Service from your local browser

-First, wait for the job to be submitted to the queue.
-Then, look in the output file created by your batch job, which looks something like `tensorflow-compute.o%j.%N` if you used the example.
-Inside this file, you will see the output of the jupyterlab command.
-There, you should be able to see the port the jupyterlab server is running on, as well as the token you will need to login.
-My recommendation would be to just memorize the port number and copy the jupyter token.
-The port is almost always 8888 so it shouldn't be that hard to remember.
-You will also need to know the comet node you are logged in on.
+Wait for the job to be submitted to the queue.
+Then, look in the output file created by the batch job, which looks something like `tensorflow-compute.o%j.%N` (for the example above).
+Inside this file, you will see the output of the `jupyter lab` command, which contains the `<port number>` that the jupyterlab server is running on, as well as the token you will need for authentication.
+You will also need to know the `<comet node name>` that you are logged onto.
 You can view this by typing this command: `squeue -u $USER`.
-Under the NODELIST section you can see the comet node.
+Under the NODELIST section you can see the comet node name.

-Open up a new tab in your browser, and type in the following: `http://comet-xx-xx.sdsc.edu:PPPP` where `comet-xx-xx` is the comet node, `PPPP` is the port number (usually 8888).
+Open up a new tab in your browser, and type in the following: `http://<comet node name>.sdsc.edu:<port number>`.
 The jupyter notebook page should show up, and you can now paste in the token from the output file.

-## Use your jupyterlab/jupyter notebook server!
+#### Use your jupyterlab/jupyter notebook server!
 Enjoy.
 Note that your notebook is unsecured.
+You can make this connection secure by using `SSH Tunneling`, which is described in the next section.